ChrisCummins/ProGraML/labm8/README.md

 Copyright 2015-2018 Chris Cummins <chrisc.101@gmail.com>.

-Released under the terms of the GPLv3 license.
+Released under the terms of the Apache 2.0 license.
 See `LICENSE` for details.